-Noor, senior at American Heritage School, co-founder of Shoes for Blues started this venture back in 2018 by collecting used shoes to raise money for charitable causes.
+Noor, Sophmore at Nova Southeastern University, co-founder of Shoes for Blues started this venture back in 2018 by collecting used shoes to raise money for charitable causes.
 However, in 2020 when Beirut, Lebanon fell to shreds she became prompted to lead the initiative of a large scale disaster relief drive to get aid overseas leading her to co-found Unite for a Cause.
-Following these drives, she co-founded the Arabic club and assumed the role of co-president and became the Young Ambassador for Beirut for Social Development.She enjoys ceramics, also the President of the Ceramics Club, and dancing in her free time.
+Following these drives, she co-founded the Arabic club and became the Young Ambassador for Beirut for Social Development.
+She is now the treasurer at the MENA at Nova .She enjoys ceramics, also the President of the Ceramics Club, and dancing in her free time.
 As President of National Dance Honor Society (NDHS), she assists dance instructors in lower dance class levels and through recycling used shoes and bake sales, is offering a scholarship to disadvantaged children.
 She hopes to continue helping victims of disasters and lower income dancers, as well as promoting sustainability through recycling.

-Ryan Rached is currently a sophomore at International College in Beirut, Lebanon.
+Ryan Rached is currently a Senior at International College in Beirut, Lebanon.
 He was the former Vice President of the Arabic club at American Heritage.
 He actively contributed his time and leadership to the Unite 4 A Cause: Help supervising for Beirut Project at the warehouse in Miami.
 He is also an active member and volunteer with the Boy Scouts of Lebanon and the young ambassador for Beirut Association for Social Development.
 His passions are go-kart racing and soccer.
 He played soccer for Weston FC and West Pines United, and he raced for Xtreme Team Racing.
 He is currently mentoring a charitable soccer team for Syrian refugees in Lebanon as well as tutoring them in English.

 South Florida Coordinator